 IViR is pleased to announce that

-will give an online lecture about
+will give a lecture about

 Please fill in the form below to sign up for this IViR Lecture.
 You will receive a Zoom invitation before the lecture.